jaburke166/pypr_course/README.md

-# python_programming_course
+# Python Programming Postgraduate Course
-Python files from course during 1st year of PhD on introductory python programming.
+This repository stores the .ipynb files written during the introductory Python programming course I undertook in semester 1 of 2019 (September-December).